Tomahawk missile: Germany

 To comply with the 1987 Intermediate-Range Nuclear Forces Treaty (INF Treaty), all nuclear and conventional ground-launched ballistic missiles, cruise missiles, and missile launchers with ranges of 500 to 1000 km (short to medium-range) and 1000 to 5500 km (intermediate-range) were dismantled or withdrawn from Europe by the treaty's deadline of 1 June 1991.

 On 10 July 2024, a joint statement of the US and Germany was released, announcing the beginning of episodic deployments of long-range fires units with conventional warheads.
 Deployment will start from 2026, including Typhon missile launchers with SM-6 and Tomahawk missiles.
 This is considered as a direct response to Russia's President Vladimir Putin's call to resume production and global deployment of intermediate range missiles, two weeks prior.
 Putin accused the United States of already producing these missiles and pointed to the development and testing of the Typhon missile launcher.
 On 28 July 2024, Putin warned of a Cold War-style missile crisis and threatened to deploy long-range missiles within striking distance of the West after the United States announced its intention to deploy long-range missiles in Germany.
 Critics say the United States' move would trigger a new arms race.

+In July 2026 the US and Germany agreed for a Tomahawk-Missiles trade.